devspace-sh/devspace/README.md

 ```
 devspace create space my-app
 ```
 DevSpace Cloud will provide a fully managed Kubernetes namespace for you.
-You can create one Space for free on DevSpace Cloud.
-See [DevSpace Cloud](https://devspace.cloud) for further details.
+You can create one Space, which is forever free on [DevSpace Cloud](https://devspace.cloud).

 ### 5. Deploy your application
 Deploy your application to kubernetes: